 Whether you are looking for new trends or tradition, Ostiense has you covered.
 If you are in Rome for only two days and are venturing out of the city center or you have booked your hotel in Ostiense, you might want to try some traditional Roman dishes.

-In the neighborhood, I suggest the lovely Trattoria Pennestri restaurant (Via Giovanni da Empoli 5).
+Among the many restaurants in the Ostiense neighborhood, I suggest the lovely Trattoria Pennestri (Via Giovanni da Empoli 5).
 It’s fairly new on the scene and while you can order local dishes made according to tradition like carbonara or amatriciana, you will also find Italian dishes prepared with a contemporary twist and the personal creativity of the chef.

 We tried many of their dishes, and both those inspired to the tradition or the original chef’s creations were a pleasant experience.